goshanraj-g/goshanraj-g/README.md

 </div>

 <!--Intro start-->
-- 🔭 I’m a rising second year computer science student at McMaster University
+- 🔭 I’m a rising second year at McMaster University studying computer science

 - ⚙  I have a strong passion for software and hardware